Skip to main content

 We begin today’s cycling journey with a 1.5-hour transfer to a small hamlet in Can Duoc District, about 45 km from Ho Chi Minh City.
 From here, we set off along quiet dirt tracks through peaceful countryside, passing fragrant jasmine rice paddies and remote villages.
 Along the way, we join locals crossing rivers by ferry and explore scenic waterways lined with lush nipa palms and traditional stilt houses.

 We pause in a rural village to visit Alluvia Farm & Chocolate Factory, where we learn the step-by-step process of crafting fine chocolate.
-Enjoy tasting fresh cacao fruit and locally made chocolate, followed by a delicious lunch featuring banh xeo at the farm.
+Enjoy tasting fresh cacao fruit and locally made chocolate, followed by a delicious lunch featuring Banh Xeo- Vietnamese crispy pancake at the farm.
+We'll transfer to Ben Tre in the afternoon.

 Diamond Stars Hotel